 However, e-Visa holders can use all international border crossings to exit Cambodia – even the ones not mentioned in the list above.

 Air travelers in particular enjoy extra convenience if they use e-Visas to enter Cambodia, thanks to a dedicated immigration counter for e-Visa holders in both Phnom Penh and Siem Reap airports.
 "It was not the case for arrival at Poi Pet (by land)," Mr. Raymond says.

 Limitations of a Cambodia e-Visa

 As noted previously, the Cambodia e-Visa costs US$7 more, with a processing fee of US$7 tacked on to the usual arrival visa fee of US$30.
-But if it saves you long trips to distant Cambodian embassies, or if it spares you from long queues in the airport, isn't US$6 a tiny price to pay for the added convenience?
+But if it saves you long trips to distant Cambodian embassies, or if it spares you from long queues in the airport (or the usual regimen of harassment and scams at Cambodia’s notorious land crossings), isn't US$7 a tiny price to pay for the added convenience?